sagemath/trac_to_gh/Issue 546.md

 # Issue 546: hg_extcode should merge repository on upgrade/install instead of overwriting

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/546

 Original creator: was